mlrepa/airflow-1-get-started/tutorial.md

   - **Model Deployment:** Automating the rollout of models to serving environments.
   - **Scheduled Batch Inference & Monitoring:** Running models on new data and tracking their performance over time.
 - **Ensure Reliability and Order:** The Scheduler ensures these steps run in the correct order, retrying failed tasks as configured.
-- **Scale Operations:** Executors like `CeleryExecutor` or `KubernetesExecutor`, along with Workers, allow resource-intensive ML tasks (like training large models or processing big datasets) to be distributed and run efficiently.
+- **Scale Operations:** Executors like `CeleryExecutor` or `KubernetesExecutor` allow resource-intensive ML tasks (like training large models or processing big datasets) to be distributed and run efficiently.
 - **Provide Centralized Monitoring:** The Web Server offers a single pane of glass to monitor the status of these often long-running and multi-step MLOps processes.

 It's important to note that when designing DAGs for distributed environments (common in MLOps):